upstream-se/guidebook-draft/docs/foundations/discipline/definition/index.md

 This page defines Upstream Software Engineering as a distinct practice within the broader field of Software Engineering.
 It clarifies its locus of concern, its object of governance, and its relationship to the construction, operation, and evolution of long-lived software systems.
 The definition is intentionally concise; what follows specifies its precise meaning and scope.

+## Definition

+> **Definition.**  Upstream Software Engineering is the practice of epistemic governance of the intent of long-lived software systems, articulable as durable, revisable commitments about scope and structure that normatively guide their construction, operation, and evolution as their context changes.

 The definition above fixes the core locus of the discipline.
 The following clarifications stabilize its interpretation without expanding its scope.

 **Epistemic governance** concerns the stewardship of knowledge rather than the coordination of activity.
 It determines what must be made explicit, preserved, inspectable, and deliberately revisable over time.
 Upstream Software Engineering does not govern execution; it governs the knowledge that normatively orients and constrains construction, operation, and evolution.